Review PTC Prerequisites and Installation Script

 Installation Script

-Important — this is not JFrog-specific.
-The certificate installation described below is a general requirement for Zscaler SSL inspection to work properly on any workstation.
+Important: This is not JFrog-specific.
+The certificate installation described in this section is a general requirement for Zscaler SSL inspection to work properly on any workstation.
 Any application or CLI tool that makes HTTPS calls through a Zscaler-inspected network must trust the Zscaler root CA certificate.
 This applies regardless of whether JFrog Artifactory or PTC is involved.
 For the authoritative reference on Zscaler SSL inspection certificate deployment, see Zscaler's official documentation: Adding Custom Certificate to an Application-Specific Trust Store.

 PTC relies on workstation certificate installation you deploy with the approach that fits your organization (MDM is not required—endpoint management, imaging, scripts, or manual steps are all valid).
 The scripts extract or reference the Zscaler CA and set environment variables so Node.js (npm and related clients) and Python/pip trust TLS through SSL inspection, as an example.